 6 Ways to Use Chocolate on a Ketogenic Diet

 Chocolate is one of my all-time favorite foods.
 I think that almost everyone has had some kind of delicious chocolate experience at some point in their lives.
-Well most people don’t know this, but chocolate in its raw form is actually a potent superfood.
+Most people don’t know this, but chocolate in its raw form is actually a potent superfood.
 There are ways to use chocolate on a ketogenic diet that are delicious and take the health benefits of a high-fat diet to the next level.

 Benefits of Chocolate